Welcome to Kerry Community Council.

 - “Yeah, but what about those planning applications”?
 Contrary to popular belief your Councillors are not able to grant planning permission.
 What they are able to do, is to pass on their local knowledge to the planning officers at Powys County Council.
 There is many a time a Councillor will take time out from a busy day to visit the site of an application simply so they can give an informed view to the planning officer.
 There is real concern that they give a fair and responsible response.
 Kerry, Sarn and Dolfor are not retirement villages but vibrant, working communities struggling to maintain the surrounding natural beauty and at the same time insuring that it is possible for the next generation to earn a living in their home village.

 - “And the Wind Farms”?
-Kerry Community Council is spending a vast amount of time and effort representing your views at the Public Inquiry.
-Councillors regularly attend Inquiry meetings; they submit your views in their own time and at their own expense.
-They know they are your views because they asked every single one of you how you felt.
-I can promise you that every single comment made in the recent questionnaire was read and noted.
-No other local Community Council has taken greater steps then Kerry to allow you to voice your opinions.
+Kerry Community Council spent a vast amount of time and effort representing your views at the Public Inquiry.
+Councillors regularly attended Inquiry meetings; they submitted your views in their own time and at their own expense.
+They knew they were your views because they asked every single one of you how you felt.
+I can promise you that every single comment made in the questionnaire was read and noted.
+No other local Community Council took greater steps then Kerry to allow you to voice your opinions.

 - “Pride in their Community”?
 Your Council is a cross section of people.
 There are those who have lived locally for many generations and others who have recognised the beauty of the area and have chosen to move here.
 They represent all walks of life but the one common principle they hold is an appreciation and a drive to preserve the Community as a whole.